MohammadLotfiA/MLA/LABs/100Nova_Fuzzing_Lab/README.md

 # 100 Nova

-Welcome to the **100 Nova** repository!
+Welcome to the **100 Nova** Challenge!
 This lab is designed to simulate a static website with hidden flag files, which can be discovered through fuzzing techniques.

 Flag format is: `MLA{FLAG}`

 ## Overview